Header Gradient Blobs

 What's the hiring plan?

-We have 1 new full-time engineer starting soon.
-Going forward, we would like to grow the team at a reasonable pace.
+We are growing the team at a reasonable pace, as budget allows.
 Building the right team is more important than building it quickly.

 We will strive to maintain 18 months of runway at all times.